 The Centers for Disease Control and the National Cancer Institute recommend you eat at least 5 servings of fruits and veggies per day, but 9+ servings per day is essential if you want to transform your health.
-Most folks I know don’t even average 1 serving per day.
+Most Americans average about 1 serving per day.

 Our modern processed food diet has left our bodies starving for nutrients at the cellular level.
 Juicing is the best way to extract massive amounts of nutrients from vegetables; without having to sit down and eat several pounds of vegetables per day.

 When you chew food you are essentially juicing it in your mouth.
 You are breaking it down into liquid form, and breaking open the cell walls, so the nutrients can be absorbed by your body.
 The particles that cannot be broken down by your teeth or by your digestive system, pass through.
 The better you chew your food before you swallow, the more nutrients you are able to absorb.

 A major component of my anti-cancer diet was drinking eight 8 oz glasses of freshly juiced organic carrot and vegetable juice every day.